maverick9000/maverick9000.github.io/_posts/2020-05-02-what-i-learned-from-ray-dalio.md

 * Generosity versus fairness.
 Just because I give something to someone out of generosity doesn’t mean I will give it to you.
 * You feel bad about mistakes because you think short term ‘I will be found out’ but but the long term of how can I learn from this mistake.
 * Mistakes can be made but you have to learn from them.
 The worst is covering up mistakes out of fear of being punished.
-* It’s not productive to yell at your ski instructor if he says you fell because you didn’t shift your weight and it’s no different when your supervisor gives feedback assuming they are not retarded
+* It’s not productive to yell at your ski instructor if he says you fell because you didn’t shift your weight and it’s no different when your supervisor gives feedback
 * Pain is normally sign of a problem that should be fixed *what if you’re always in pain?*
 * I’m willing to let you scratch or dent the car but I won’t let you total it
 * Chirping versus actual constructive complaints